kaleido-io/kaleido-iden3-samples/README.md

 }' | qrencode -o challenge.png
 ```

-If you want to use selective disclosure, use the following endpoint instead:
+If you want to use selective disclosure, use the following payload instead (omitting the condition inside the `birthday` property value signals the verifier's desire for selective disclosure rather than zero knowledge proof):

 ```
 curl 'http://localhost:8000/api/v1/challenges' -H 'Content-Type: application/json' \